Introduction

 What datum temperature should I use?

-The strength model uses ln(M).
-If the computed maturity M is zero or negative (for example, if the average temperature is at or below the datum temperature, or if the age is zero), the natural logarithm is undefined and the result becomes not-a-number.
+The strength model depends on ln(M).
+If maturity is zero or negative, the logarithm is undefined.
+That usually happens when the age is zero, the average temperature is at or below the datum temperature, or one of the values entered is not valid.

 Can I use this for high-early-strength cement or mixes with SCMs?